ShivkaranSingh/Git-DEMO-Repo/README.md

 This is my first readme doc!!
 I have updated the doc!!
-this is a new feature
+this is a new feature.